HDFGroup/hdf5/doc/cmake-vols-fetchcontent.md

 ## Building

-To enable building of an HDF5 VOL connector using HDF5's CMake functionality, two CMake variables must first be set:
+To enable building of an HDF5 VOL connector using HDF5's CMake functionality, a CMake variable must first be set:

-    HDF5_VOL_ALLOW_EXTERNAL (Default: OFF)
-        This variable determines whether or not building of external HDF5 VOL connectors is enabled.

-    HDF5_ALLOW_EXTERNAL_SUPPORT (Default: "NO")
+    HDF5_VOL_ALLOW_EXTERNAL (Default: "NO")
         This variable is a string that specifies the manner in which the source code for an external VOL connector will be retrieved.
 This variable must be set to "GIT" for building external VOL connectors from a Github repository, or set to "LOCAL_DIR" to build from a local source directory.

 ### Building

-If the `HDF5_VOL_ALLOW_EXTERNAL` option is set to ON and the `HDF5_ALLOW_EXTERNAL_SUPPORT` variable is set to "GIT", the CMake cache will be populated with a predefined (currently 10) amount of new variables, named:
+If the `HDF5_VOL_ALLOW_EXTERNAL` option is set to "GIT", the CMake cache will be populated with a predefined (currently 10) amount of new variables, named:

     HDF5_VOL_URL01